SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part3-learn-html-css-javascript.md

 There are thousands of HTML tags - the key ones are 6 h-tags for headings.
 Search engines will rank a `h1` tag the highest in terms of importance and `h6` the lowest and they are a fundamental part of coding for the frontend of a web application.

-If you have not read [Part 2 of Learning to Code](https://sumisastri.github.io/dev-blogs/learn-to-code-getting-started/part2-what-coding-languages-to-learn/), I briefly outline the difference between learning to code for frontend web and mobile applications is vs. learning to code for the backend of an app.
+If you have not read [Part 2 of Learning to Code](https://sumisastri.github.io/dev-blogs/learn-to-code-getting-started/part2-what-coding-languages-to-learn/), I briefly outline the difference between learning to code for frontend web applications is vs. learning to code for the backend of an app.

 The semantic tags listed below are self-explanatory.
 A more detailed understanding can be found in the [Mozilla docs on semantic HTML](https://developer.mozilla.org/en-US/curriculum/core/semantic-html/).